 Two Stories about Flying Part 1: His First Flight Summary

 The story “His First Flight” is written by Liam O’Flaherty and is based on a young seagull who was afraid to take his first flight because he feared that his wings wouldn’t support him while flying.
-All his siblings took the plunge to fly fearlessly in the open air despite having shorter wings than him.
-On the contrary, the young bird could not muster up courage to take the plunge due to distrust on his wings.
+All his siblings took the plunge to fly fearlessly in the open air despite having smaller wings than him.
+However, the young bird could not muster up the courage to take the plunge as he did not trust in his wings.
 Whenever he tried to come forward towards the brink of the ledge while attempting to fly, he became afraid and went back.
-His parents constantly upbraided and threatened him that unless he flew away he would have to starve alone on the ledge, but all their efforts went in vain.
+His parents constantly upbraided and threatened him that unless he flew away, he would have to starve alone on the ledge, but all their efforts went in vain.
 He would just watch his parents teaching his siblings how to skim the waves and dive for fish.

 One fine day, the whole family flew to a big plateau and taunted the young seagull for his cowardice.
-As the sun rays blazed on his ledge, he could feel the heat and was starving since the previous nightfall.
+As the sun rays blazed on his ledge, he could feel the heat and had been starving since the previous nightfall.
 The young bird begged his mother to bring him some food.
 He uttered a joyful scream when his mother quickly picked a piece of fish and flew across to him.
-He leaned out eagerly and jumped at the fish exasperated by hunger.
-Suddenly he fell outward in the open space and a monstrous terror seized him as he could feel that he was falling downward.
-The next moment he felt his wings spread outwards and he was able to fly fearlessly.
+He leaned out eagerly and jumped at the fish, exasperated by hunger.
+Suddenly he fell outward in the open space, and a monstrous terror seized him as he could feel that he was falling downward.
+The next moment, he felt his wings spread outwards, and he was able to fly fearlessly.
 Finally, the young seagull took his first flight and soared higher and skimmed through the waves and dived along with his siblings.

 Two Stories about Flying Part 2: Black Aeroplane Summary

 Suddenly, he noticed that there was another aeroplane with no lights on its wings.
-The pilot of that airplane waved his hands and signalled him to follow.
-He blindly followed the other pilot since the radio signals of his plane were not reachable and even the fuel tank was low.
+The pilot of that aeroplane waved his hands and signalled him to follow.
+He blindly followed the other pilot since the radio signals of his plane were not reachable, and even the fuel tank was low.
 Soon he passed through the dark clouds and landed safely on the runway with the help of the other pilot.
-Upon landing, he inquired at the reception about whom the other pilot was who helped him in such a critical situation as he wanted to thank him for saving his life.
-But the woman in the control centre told him that there was no other airplane in the night sky other than his aeroplane.
+Upon landing, he inquired at the reception about who was the other pilot who helped him in such a critical situation as he wanted to thank him for saving his life.
+But the woman in the control centre told him that there was no other aeroplane in the night sky other than his aeroplane.

 Conclusion of Two Stories About Flying